Alternative to "climate neutral": Why companies should focus on climate action

 Communicating sustainability is one of the most important tools for companies to communicate their commitment to sustainability to the public and make it visible.
 It is not for nothing that the saying goes "Do good and talk about it".

 A common term that is often used in connection with communicating commitment is "climate neutral".
-Deutsche Umwelthilfe defines the term as follows: "Climate neutral [means] first of all that the product or service does not increase the amount of climate-damaging gases in the atmosphere" ¹, so in itself something positive.
+Deutsche Umwelthilfe defines the term as follows: "Climate neutral [means] first of all that the product or service does not increase the amount of climate-damaging gases in the atmosphere" ¹.
+So that's a positive thing in itself.

 Problem: Only three percent of consumers know what "climate neutral" means